satya164/react-navigation-addons/README.md

 ## Usage

 You'd need to wrap the navigators with our `enhance` function.
-For example, to wrap `Stacknavigator`:
+For example, to wrap `StackNavigator`:

 ```js
 import { StackNavigator } from 'react-navigation';